- Unappealing cabin

 Ford Focus RS review: Should I buy on, then?

-The Ford Focus RS is an incredibly playful car that really is a lot of car for the money; its ability to hurtle round corners and accelerate between them rivalled by very few cars at this price point.
+The Ford Focus RS is an incredibly playful machine that is great value; its ability to hurtle round corners and accelerate between them rivalled by very few cars at this price point.

-What Ford has done, then, is make the hatchback equivalent of the Nissan GT-R, which is why it routinely gets compared with considerably pricier metal – yet you could use it every day if you wanted to.
+What Ford has done, then, is make the hatchback equivalent of the Nissan GT-R, which is why it routinely gets compared with considerably pricier metal – yet you could use it every day if you really wanted to (and had deep enough pockets for the fuel).

 The Focus RS narrowly misses out on being my hot hatchback of choice (and I mean narrowly), but you would be mad to avoid its loutish tendencies.
 Put in the effort, as I did, and you will find a car that only ever wants to please.